arshinalbab/docs/docs/hub/2_deployment.md

 ### 2. Create .env file

 Create a `.env` file based on `.env.example` and change it according to your setup.
+The SMTP-credentials are essential for verification emails to work during user signup.

 ```
 cp .env.example .env && nano .env